apereo/cas/cas-server-documentation/installation/JPA-Ticket-Registry.md

 To see the relevant list of CAS properties, please [review this guide](Configuration-Properties.html).

-Note that the default value for `ticketreg.database.ddl.auto` is `create-drop` which may not be appropriate for use in production.
+Note that the default value for Hibernate's DDL setting is `create-drop` which may not be appropriate for use in production.
 Setting the value to `validate` may be more desirable, but any of the following options can be used: